Jin Ping Mei

 The explicit depiction of sexuality garnered the novel a notoriety akin to Lady Chatterley's Lover and Lolita in the West, but critics such as the translator David Tod Roy see a firm moral structure which exacts retribution for the sexual libertinism of the central characters.

 Jin Ping Mei takes its name from the three central female characters—Pan Jinlian (潘金蓮, whose given name means "Golden Lotus"); Li Ping'er (李瓶兒, literally "Little Vase"), a concubine of Ximen Qing; and Pang Chunmei (龐春梅, "Spring plum blossoms"), a young maid who rose to power within the family.
 Chinese critics see each of the three Chinese characters in the title as symbolizing an aspect of human nature, such as mei (梅), plum blossoms, being metaphoric for sexuality.

-David Tod Roy calls the novel "a landmark in the development of the narrative art form—not only from a specifically Chinese perspective but in a world-historical context...noted for its surprisingly modern technique" and "with the possible exception of The Tale of Genji (c.
+David Tod Roy calls the novel "a landmark in the development of the narrative art form—not only from a specifically Chinese perspective but in a world-historical context ... noted for its surprisingly modern technique" and "with the possible exception of The Tale of Genji (c.
 1010) and Don Quixote (1605, 1615), there is no earlier work of prose fiction of equal sophistication in world literature."
 Jin Ping Mei is considered one of the six classics of Chinese novels.

 Plot

 Jin Ping Mei is framed as a spin-off from Water Margin.
 The beginning chapter is based on an episode in which "Tiger Slayer" Wu Song avenges the murder of his older brother by brutally killing his brother's former wife and murderer, Pan Jinlian.
 The story, ostensibly set during the years 1111–1127 (during the Northern Song dynasty), centers on Ximen Qing (西門慶), a corrupt social climber and lustful merchant who is wealthy enough to marry six wives and concubines.

 After Pan Jinlian secretly murders her husband, Ximen Qing takes her as one of his wives.
 The story follows the domestic sexual struggles of the women within his household as they clamor for prestige and influence amidst the gradual decline of the Ximen clan.
-In Water Margin, Ximen Qing is brutally killed in broad daylight by Wu Song; in Jin Ping Mei, Ximen Qing in the end dies from an overdose of aphrodisiacs administered by Jinlian to keep him aroused.
+In Water Margin, Ximen Qing is brutally killed in broad daylight by Wu Song; in Jin Ping Mei, Ximen Qing, in the end, dies from an overdose of aphrodisiacs administered by Jinlian to keep him aroused.
 The intervening sections, however, differ in almost every way from Water Margin.
 In the course of the novel, Ximen has 19 sexual partners, including his six wives and mistresses, and a male servant.
-There are 72 detailed sexual episodes.
-However, considering the novel has over one million words (and over 3,600 pages in complete English translation), the graphic sexual scenes accounts for less than 3 percent of its total content.
+There are 72 detailed sexual episodes in Jin Ping Mei.
+However, considering the novel has over one million words (and over 3,600 pages in complete English translation), the graphic sexual scenes account for less than 3 percent of its total content.